New England Journal of Medicine March 12, 2015

 Bottom Line

-The ESCAPE trial demonstrated that among patients with acute ischemic stroke due to large vessel occlusion, a small infarct core, and good collateral circulation, rapid endovascular thrombectomy plus standard care significantly improved functional independence and reduced mortality compared to standard medical care alone.
+In patients with acute ischemic stroke caused by a proximal anterior circulation occlusion with a small infarct core and good collaterals, rapid endovascular thrombectomy improves functional independence and reduces mortality compared to standard care alone.

 Key Findings